Food given to Bali dogs & cats every week

 Heartbreakingly, there are increasing numbers of stray dogs and cats across Bali who struggle to survive, battling for food scraps that lack nutrition, often with mange, ticks, fleas and worms.
 They are generally unloved, and often traumatised from abuse.

 Everyday we deliver wet and dry food for animals in neighborhoods across Tabanan, the third largest region (of 9) in Bali.
 We support homeless animals by street feeding (giving food directly to stray animals) and providing essential treatments like deworming or flea treatments.

-We also support local animal owners who cannot afford food and medication for their animals, and who lack the knowledge to care for their animals.
+We also support local pet owners who cannot afford food and medication for their animals, and who lack the knowledge to care for their animals.
 With the virus and lockdown having a devastating impact on the Balinese, families struggle to feed themselves, let alone their animals, so your support has never been needed more.

 At Little Steps Matter we are committed to reducing unnecessary suffering and the number of unwanted animals in Bali.
 The most effective method to do this is by sterilization, so we organize monthly mass sterilizations for street dogs and cats as well as those animals owned by local families who would otherwise not be able to afford these surgeries.